-Indicator (c) All residents at Edgecombe Youth Development Center have received an education in PREA.
+Indicator (c) Agency policy, as noted in indicator (a), requires education to direct admissions to CYDC and education for all transfers.
+All Cabarrus Youth Development Center residents have received an education in PREA.
 The Auditor also spoke to residents and reviewed case files to confirm education dates against the provided documentation.
-As a Youth Development Center, residents are transferred shortly after adjudication from a Juvenile Detention Center.
-Juvenile Detention Centers are also NCDJJDP facilities who follow the same educational program for PREA.
-The PREA Compliance Manager confirmed that there is no difference in how education materials are presented for a YDC resident than the JDC environments the Auditor has previously visited.
+As a facility that serves as both a Juvenile Detention Center (Pretrial) and Youth Development Center (adjudicated), there are some differences in the level of understanding.
+The Intake person confirmed that there is no difference in how education materials are presented for a new admission or a transfer.
 The process for reporting a concern is uniform across the system of juvenile justice facilities the Auditor has visited.
-In doing so the youth are very familiar with options of reporting a concern if it was to arise.
+In doing so, the youth in the YDC are very familiar with the options of reporting a concern if it arises no matter how long they have been in the facility.

 Indicator (d) Agency Policy speaks to ensuring LEP and disabled individuals have full access to services.
 "Appropriate provisions shall be made as necessary for residents not fluent in English, persons with disabilities, and those with low literacy levels."
-Education is available in multiple languages and forms from written to large print documents.
-Edgecombe Youth Development Center had no residents at the time of the onsite visit that could not speak English.
-There were no LEP residents in the past year reportedly.
-Language line services are available as noted in standard 115.316.
-The Auditor confirmed the number for the interpretive services was active.
+Education is available in multiple languages and forms, from written to large print documents.
+Cabarrus Youth Development Center had no residents at the time of the initial onsite visit who could not speak English.
+During the follow-up site visit, a LEP Juvenile was admitted less than 10 days before.
+Language line services are available as noted in standard 115.316. however, the number provided was not for instant interpretive access.
+This was later corrected.
+The Auditor confirmed the number for the interpretive services was active after speaking with an agency representative from Texas.
 Staff reported that they knew where to obtain the information to make interpretive calls.
+The Auditor was able to see information, including documents a resident could sign in Spanish, and encouraged the PCMs to occasionally refresh intake staff as the facility has limited experience with LEP juveniles.

 Residents support that they can go to staff if they need assistance in comprehension of written or oral PREA education.
-The facility has a full school environment so individuals with comprehension issues will be identified.
-The assistance is available to any individual who needs assistance including those with hearing or vision issues as well as those with physical disabilities, cognitive limitations, or those who cannot read.
-The Auditor did see postings at Edgecombe YDC in both English and Spanish the two languages most spoken at the facility.
-The Auditor was also able to see the PREA Videos are available in Spanish, with subtitles, and with an ASL interpreter.

-As noted before the facility has teachers who will identify "exceptional Juveniles" who include individuals in these populations and ensure supports are in place to allow them to fully participate in all programming and supports offered by the facility including the Zero Tolerance program toward sexual abuse and sexual harassment.
+The assistance is available to any individual who needs assistance, including those with hearing or vision issues as well as those with physical disabilities, cognitive limitations, or those who cannot read.
+The Auditor saw postings at CYDC in English and Spanish, the two languages most spoken at the facility.
+As noted before, the facility has teachers who will identify "exceptional Juveniles" who include individuals in these populations and ensure supports are in place to allow them to fully participate in all programming and supports offered by the facility, including the Zero Tolerance program toward sexual abuse and sexual harassment.
 The form residents sign confirming they were educated on PREA is available in Spanish also.

-Indicator (e) Records were reviewed for a random sampling of current clients along with previously discharged youth from the past year's admissions.
-The documentation reviewed confirmed education of residents is tracked by the facility.
-The Auditor observed new PREA education confirmation posters in both English and Spanish.
-Signage was at appropriate sight levels.
-Residents were able to explain the information they learned in their own words.
+Indicator (e) Records were reviewed for a random sampling of clients along with previously discharged youth from the past year's admissions.
+The documentation reviewed confirmed the facility tracks the education of residents.
+The Auditor, as stated, was provided with the education confirmation in both English and Spanish.
+Signage was at appropriate sight levels; there were signs higher on the wall, but the signs were large print and easily read from across the room.
+The materials that had harder vocabulary are explained to residents in a manner they can comprehend.